 Q. Whether the Respondent is a “consumer” within the meaning of the Consumer Protection Act, 1986 if she cultivated a crop for the appellant who failed to buy it back?

-The NCDRC held that the Respondent was a “consumer” within the meaning of Section 2(1)(d) of the 1986 Act it held that the covenants entered into between the parties were in the nature of both sale of product and rendering of service, since the Appellant had agreed to provide wet musli for growing for the Respondent.
+musli for growing for the Respondent.
 Further, we cannot say that the agreement was entered into for a commercial purpose because the Respondent had started cultivation of musli for eking out a livelihood for herself.
 Thus, when a farmer purchases goods or avails services in order to grow produce in order to eke out a livelihood, the fact that the said produce is being sold back to the seller or service provider or to a third party cannot stand in the way of the farmer amounting to a “consumer”.

 Nandan Biomatrix v.
 S. Ambika Devi MANU/SC/0291/2020